AmritBahl/AmritBahl.github.io/_pages/about.md

  # limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I am a first year MS student at XXX University studying xxx in the department of civil and environmental engineering.
-Previously, I completed my Bachelor's degree in civil engineering from BITS-Pilani, Pilani campus in 2025.
+I am an MS student at XXX University studying xxx in the department of civil and environmental engineering.
+Previously, I completed my Bachelor's in civil engineering from BITS-Pilani, Pilani campus in 2025.
 During my undergrad, I had the priviledge of working extensively with some of the leading structural engineering professors in India from BITS-Pilani and IIT Bombay.

 I wrote my undergraduate thesis on numerically simulating shrinkage induced cracks in base-restrained concrete walls and tanks under the supervision of Prof. M. N. Shariff at IIT Bombay.
 At BITS-Pilani, I have worked on the dynamic instability of a three-phase CNT fiber-composite beam using the Generalized Differential Quadrature (GDQ) technique under the guidance of Prof. Rajesh Kumar.
-Currently, I am working the design optimization of a Composite Aire Energy Storage (CAES) pressure vessel under the supervision of Prof. Rajesh Kumar and Prof. Subhasis Pradhan.
+Currently, I am working on the design optimization of a Composite Air Energy Storage (CAES) pressure vessel under the supervision of Prof. Rajesh Kumar and Prof. Subhasis Pradhan.

 My research interests lie in the field of computational mechanics, i.e., I find it most satisfying to understand the mechanics background of a problem and then solve it efficiently using computational tools.
-I aspire to study the instability and fracturing of materials to design safer, serviceable, and resilient structures with applications ranging from heavy structures to medical implants.

-PS: Apart from academics and research, I enjoy reading books (mainly fiction), long-distance running, and cooking.
+Apart from academics and research, I enjoy reading books (mainly fiction), long-distance running, and cooking.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.